apache/activemq-artemis/docs/user-manual/en/examples.md

 Rest example
 ------------

-An example showing how to use the Apache ActiveMQ Rest API
+An example showing how to use the Apache ActiveMQ Artemis Rest API

 Scheduled Message
 -----------------

-The `scheduled-message` example shows you how to send a scheduled message to a JMS Queue with Apache ActiveMQ.
+The `scheduled-message` example shows you how to send a scheduled message to a JMS Queue with Apache ActiveMQ Artemis.
 Scheduled messages won't get delivered until a specified time in the future.

 Security
 --------

-The `security` example shows you how configure and use role based queue security with Apache ActiveMQ.
+The `security` example shows you how configure and use role based queue security with Apache ActiveMQ Artemis.

 Send Acknowledgements
 ---------------------

-The `send-acknowledgements` example shows you how to use Apache ActiveMQ's advanced *asynchronous send acknowledgements* feature to obtain acknowledgement from the server that sends have been received and processed in a separate stream to the sent messages.
+The `send-acknowledgements` example shows you how to use Apache ActiveMQ Artemis's advanced *asynchronous send acknowledgements* feature to obtain acknowledgement from the server that sends have been received and processed in a separate stream to the sent messages.